PriorityClient/profile_pages/README.md

 1. Profile Page Functions - functions used only on the user profile page
+2. Company Page Functions - functions used only on the company profile page
-2. Bid Completion Page Functions - functions used only on the bid completion page
+3. Bid Completion Page Functions - functions used only on the bid completion page
-3. Shared Functions - display oriented functions used on more than one page
+4. Shared Functions - display oriented functions used on more than one page
-4. Helper Functions - a small library of functions intended to make jquery unnecessary
+5. Helper Functions - a small library of functions intended to make jquery unnecessary